 FACT CHECK: Trump, Illegal Immigration And Crime

-After days of damaging news stories about an administration policy that separated immigrant families at the southern border, President Trump tried to change the narrative Friday.
-He spoke up for grieving family members who've lost loved ones at the hands of people in the country illegally.
+After days of damaging news stories about an administration policy that separated immigrant families at the Southern border, President Trump tried to change the narrative Friday.
+He spoke up for grieving family members who have lost loved ones at the hands of people in the country illegally.

-Trump has frequently pointed to sympathetic crime victims to justify his get-tough policies at the southern border.
+Trump has frequently pointed to sympathetic crime victims to justify his get-tough policies at the Southern border.
 But experts say the president's rhetoric overstates the threat posed by immigrants, who tend to commit crime at lower rates than people who are born in the United States.

 "These are the families the media ignores," Trump said of crime victims.
 "These are the stories that Democrats and people that are weak on immigration, they don't want to discuss, they don't want to hear, they don't want to see, they don't want to talk about."

 The president was joined at the White House by more than a dozen parents whose children were killed — in some cases in traffic accidents — by immigrants in the country illegally.
-Their stories offered a counterpoint to those filling newspapers and television broadcasts this week of immigrant children forcibly separated from their parents after crossing the southern border illegally.
+Their stories offered a counterpoint to those filling newspapers and television broadcasts this week of immigrant children forcibly separated from their parents after crossing the border illegally.

 Trump reversed course and ended his family separation policy on Wednesday.
 But he vowed to continue a crackdown on illegal immigration, defying critics.